-Mirrored Shaped Recipes are recipes that are very similar to normal Shaped Recipes, except that the inputs can be mirrored on specific axis (or all axis), an example of a recipe like this in the Vanilla game would be tools, like the Axe recipe below.
+Mirrored Shaped Recipes are recipes that are very similar to normal Shaped Recipes, except that the inputs can be mirrored on both axis, an example of a recipe like this in the Vanilla game would be tools, like the Axe recipe below.

-There is one difference between CraftTweaker mirrored recipes and Vanilla mirrored Recipes, CraftTweaker lets you define which axis the recipe is mirrored on, so not only can you mirror the recipe on the left and right side of the grid, but you can also mirror it on the top and bottom of the grid.
-As an example, the images below are from a single mirrored recipe that is set to mirror it on the diagonal axis.
+There is one difference between CraftTweaker mirrored recipes and Vanilla mirrored Recipes, by default CraftTweaker mirrored recipes can be mirrored on both axis, so not only are the left and right side of the Crafting Grid mirrored, but also the top and the bottom, as an example, the images below are from a single mirrored recipe.

 Adding Mirrored Shaped Recipes

 Adding Mirrored Shaped Recipes is exactly the same as adding normal Shaped Recipes except it uses a different method.

 The basic syntax for a mirrored shaped recipe is:

 // craftingTable.addShapedMirrored(recipeName as string, // output as IItemStack, // ingredients as IIngredient, // recipeFunction as @optional RecipeFunctionMatrix);